matthewdaluz/AndroidPackageManager/apm-flashable/README.md

 # APM System-Wide Recovery Flashable ZIP

+**⚠️ DEPRECATED/EXPERIMENTAL:** This deployment method is currently deprioritized due to SELinux policy conflicts on boot. **Use the Magisk module (`apm-magisk/`) instead**, which handles policy application and daemon lifecycle correctly.

 This directory contains the structure for creating a LineageOS Recovery flashable ZIP that installs APM (Android Package Manager) directly to the system partition.
+It is retained for reference and future development but should not be used for production deployments.

 ## Structure